ahupowerdns/ahutils/lmdb-semantics.md

 destroy the locks held on it!

 Also note that a transaction is tied to one thread by default using Thread Local Storage.
-If you want to pass transactions across threads, read how to do so in the links to the full API below (MDB\_NOTLS).
+If you want to pass read-only transactions across threads, find how to do so in the links to the full API below (MDB\_NOTLS).

 # Transactions, rollbacks etc
 As expected, to get anything actually done, a transaction must be committed